Wrike vs Basecamp: Two Big Names Trade Blows in 2024

 This is because Bascamp has a clearly written, no-nonsense privacy policy that makes it easy to understand what it does and does not do, while Wrike’s is harder to read and offers more examples of invasive actions.
 Though your data is safe enough with both, if it’s a major concern you may want to skip Wrike.

 When it comes to security, the two services are more equal, though we like Wrike a little better as it hosts customer data on its own servers, while Basecamp, like the rest of the industry, uses AWS.
-This isn’t a huge deal, as data is still encrypted and sent securely, but there have been some issues with AWS’ leaky buckets over the years, so we prefer it when companies host files themselves.
+This isn’t a huge deal, there is still data encryption which is sent securely, but there have been some issues with AWS’ leaky buckets over the years, so we prefer it when companies host files themselves.

 As such, we feel that Wrike’s slightly better security doesn’t measure up to Basecamp’s much better privacy, so Basecamp finally gets a point in this comparison.
 Let’s see if it can get another in our last round.